julelang/manual/src/std/io.md

 	fn ReadRune(mut self)!: rune
 }
 ```
-Implements the basic ReadRune method.
+Implements the basic ReadRune method\.

-It should read rune and return without throwing exceptional if success.
-If read failed, should throw exceptional.
+It should read rune and return without throwing exceptional if success\.
+If read failed, should throw exceptional\.

-The ReadRune method mutable because of same reasons of the \`Writer\` trait.
+The ReadRune method mutable because of same reasons of the \`Writer\` trait\.

-Exceptionals are not standardized.
-Should be documented by implementations.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## RuneWriter
 ```jule